Gbollysearch7/Hallucination-Agent/README.md

 ## 🛠️ How It Works

-1. **Claim Extraction**: When you input your content, the tool uses an LLM (Claude 3.5 Sonnet) to break down your text into individual claims.
+1. **Claim Extraction**: When you input your content, the tool uses an LLM (Groq's GPT OSS 120B 128k) to break down your text into individual claims.

 2. **Source Verification**: Each claim is checked using Exa’s search tool to find reliable sources online that either support or refute it.